 To understand the essence of computer variables we need to know a little about computer memories.

-Memories store information in the form of bit registers (i.e. sets of values that can be 0 or 1).
+Computer memories store information in the form of bit registers (i.e. sets of values that can be 0 or 1).
 This information will be interpreted and used by the computer programs.
 Computer memories contain many of these registers, so each register has an address that allows it to be found, read and written.

-Then we can say that a variable is a DATA that is stored in the memory of the computer.
+Then we can say that a variable is a piece of information stored in the memory of the computer.
 The identification name that we assign is associated with the address within the memory and the value we save is the information contained in the variable.

 Examples of variables in programming